shubhamxsagar/GREENDZINE/README.md

 - 360 X 800 px
 - 412 X 914 px

+-
+## Screen Mode

+This app compatible with mobile screen for portrait mode only.

 ## JSON Data Integration

 This app uses JSON for data integration.
 The JSON file is located at `app/src/main/assets/employee.json`.